 - mixing benzos with other drugs to enhance or counteract effects

-Benzodiazepine abuse can very rapidly lead to physical dependence and addiction, if taken in ways other than directed by a doctor.
+Benzodiazepine abuse can very rapidly lead to physical dependence and addiction when taken in ways other than directed by a doctor.
+Fortunately, several effective treatment options are available to help individuals overcome benzodiazepine addiction safely and successfully.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.